Applying for a PhD in Design Engineering

 - Securing a tier 4 student visa to study in the UK.

 - Most nationals who require immigration permission to be in the UK and intend to study an Engineering PhD will require ATAS clearance.
 Further information on this is available here.
 Please note that nationals from the EU, EEA, Switzerland, Australia, Canada, Japan, New Zealand, Singapore, South Korea and the USA are NOT required to have ATAS clearance (as of 5th October 2020).
+The CAH code used in ATAS applications for Design Engineering is CAH10-01-01.

 Submitting your Application